kbrsh/blog/src/posts/inventing-monads.md

 Think of monads as a way to overload a semicolon.
 It might sound a little crazy at first, but imagine being able to override the semicolon to reduce boilerplate in specific code blocks.
 That's basically how monads are used in practice.

-As a final note before we start, monads are complex and closely tied with category theory, which is a very abstract and vast branch of mathematics that can be hard to grok.
+As a final note before we start, I am by no means an expert on this topic.
 I'm fifteen years old with good knowledge of mostly high school level math, and may have missed some parts.
-If I have, feel free to reach out and let me know — I'm always open to learning something new.
+Monads are complex and closely tied with category theory, which is a very abstract and vast branch of mathematics that can be hard to grok.
+If I missed something, feel free to reach out and let me know — I'm always open to learning something new.

 ## Blocks